Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Conservative management is a viable treatment option because data reveal that some colloid cysts can regress spontaneously. | |
+• Conservative management is a viable treatment option because some colloid cysts can regress spontaneously. | |

-• Microsurgical resection of colloid cysts on average results in a higher percentage of complete resection and decreased recurrence rates compared to endoscopic approaches. | |
+• Microsurgical resection of colloid cysts, on average, results in a higher percentage of complete resection and decreased recurrence rates compared to endoscopic approaches. | |

 • Overall morbidity is decreased with endoscopic resection compared to microsurgical resection. |

 The patient was a 36-year-old, right-handed, Caucasian woman who had an abrupt onset of severe headache while bending forward during intense household work.
 The headache prevented her from activities, and while walking to her bed to lie down, she collapsed to the floor.
 She was taken to the emergency room for evaluation.
 On examination, she was found to be stuporous with intact brainstem reflexes.
 An urgent CT scan of the brain was performed that demonstrated a hyperdense cystic lesion of the third ventricle with obstructive hydrocephalus.
-The clinical and neuroimaging findings were felt to be compatible with colloid cyst of the third ventricle.
-She underwent emergent ventriculostomy for acute hydrocephalus.
-Subsequently, she was taken to the operating room for more definitive therapy consisting of endoscopic evacuation of cyst contents and microsurgical resection of cyst capsule.
-Thick tenacious material was aspirated from the cyst.
+The clinical and neuroimaging findings were felt to be compatible with a colloid cyst of the third ventricle.
+She underwent an emergent ventriculostomy for acute hydrocephalus.
+Subsequently, she was taken to the operating room for more definitive therapy consisting of endoscopic evacuation of cyst contents and microsurgical resection of the cyst capsule.
+Thick protenacious material was aspirated from the cyst.
 Postoperative recovery was gradual but complete, with no discernible neurologic deficits.
-She was able to return to her usual activities, and follow-up scan of her brain did not demonstrate any residual lesion or hydrocephalus.
+She was able to return to her usual activities, and a follow-up scan of her brain did not demonstrate any residual lesion or hydrocephalus.

-The etiology of colloid cyst is unknown because most cases tend to occur sporadically (13).
-The reports of familial colloid cysts in 40 families that involved 83 patients have been published in literature (29).
-These case reports support the growing evidence for the possibility of genetic predisposition in the development of colloid cyst (44; 61).
-Although there is no consensus on the precise pattern of the genetic predisposition of colloid cyst, some authors postulate an autosomal dominant pattern of occurrence (07), although others argue that an autosomal recessive pattern is more plausible (75), and there are authors who posit that the inheritance is probably multifactorial (77).
-A large prospective clinical case series analyzed 13 families with their first-degree relatives affected with colloid cyst (26 patients) and reported an estimated familiar colloid cyst rate of 3.4% (29).
-The early diagnosis of first-degree relatives with colloid cyst is advised because of the higher risk of symptomatic lesions (61.5% to 89.5%) and mortality (7.7% to 12.3%) compared with those without a family history (29).
-The first-degree relatives of patients with colloid cysts, who develop symptoms suggestive of raised intracranial pressure should probably be evaluated with MRI screening, and genetic screening is recommended for monozygotic twins (13; 44).
+Genetics.
+Reports of familial colloid cysts in 40 families that involve 83 patients support the growing evidence for the possibility of genetic predisposition in the development of colloid cysts (41; 27; 54).
+Although there is no consensus on the precise pattern of the genetic predisposition, some authors postulate an autosomal dominant pattern of occurrence (08), although others argue that an autosomal recessive pattern is more plausible (69).
+Some authors posit that the inheritance is probably multifactorial (71).
+A large prospective clinical case series analyzed 13 families and their first-degree relatives affected with colloid cysts (26 patients) and reported an estimated familiar colloid cyst rate of 3.4%.
+The early diagnosis of first-degree relatives with colloid cysts is advised because of the higher risk of symptomatic lesions (61.5% to 89.5%) and mortality (7.7% to 12.3%) compared with those without a family history (27).
+The first-degree relatives of patients with colloid cysts who develop symptoms suggestive of raised intracranial pressure should be evaluated with MRI screening, and genetic screening is recommended for monozygotic twins (13; 41).

+Pathology.
 Colloid cysts are smooth, spherical masses that arise in the anterior and dorsal regions of the roof of the third ventricle.
 The wall is a thin membrane enclosing a soft gray proteinaceous material or a dense hyaline substance.
 The state of the cyst contents varies with the degree of hydration, from thick fluid to a solid gel, and this variation in turn affects the appearance on neuroimaging studies.
-The wall is composed of fibrous connective tissue lined by benign columnar ciliated epithelial cells (27).
+The wall is composed of fibrous connective tissue lined by benign columnar ciliated epithelial cells (25).

+Pathophysiology.
 Although generally regarded as a malformation, the lineage of colloid cysts remains controversial.
 A neuroectodermal derivation for colloid cysts has been assumed based on structural and embryological considerations as well as their intraventricular location.
 Potential precursors include choroid plexus, ependyma, primitive neuroectoderm, and the paraphysis.
-Uncertainty over the specific nature of epithelium lining colloid cysts is reflected in the all-encompassing synonym "neuroepithelial cyst" that is often applied (41).
+Uncertainty over the specific nature of epithelium lining colloid cysts is reflected in the all-encompassing synonym "neuroepithelial cyst" that is often applied (38).
 Two immunohistochemical studies using histologic antigens and monoclonal antibodies indicated that colloid cyst epithelium is immunohistochemically different from that of normal or neoplastic choroid plexus.
-In 1, the immunophenotype of colloid cysts was similar to foregut-derived epithelia of enteric and Rathke pouch cysts, supporting endodermal origin for these cysts (42).
+In one, the immunophenotype of colloid cysts was similar to foregut-derived epithelia of enteric and Rathke pouch cysts, supporting endodermal origin for these cysts (39).
 This observation was further supported by studies on the nature of the cyst contents themselves.
-These studies indicate that the carbohydrate epitopes exhibited by cysts and their contents are also consistent with an endodermal origin (82).
+These studies indicate that the carbohydrate epitopes exhibited by cysts and their contents are also consistent with an endodermal origin (76).

 There are no preventive measures that decrease the occurrence of colloid cysts.